 When the phrase “tinted-moisturizer” is discussed, there tends to be a coupling with the word “foundation.”
 Foundation and tinted moisturizers are individual things and tend to react differently to a person’s skin.
 Moisturizer, though it is tinted, does not cover-up blemishes and scars as a foundation would when used on someone’s face.
 However, the foundation for your face doesn’t contain the moisturizer that a tinted moisturizer has.
+You can learn about the skin care products that you must use in winter season, on this website: www.celebritycurry.com

 This idea of foundations versus tinted moisturizer is fine, but there is a clear difference between them.
 While it is not suggested that anyone use both a foundation and a tinted moisturizer, the idea behind them is separate: foundation covers and tinted moisturizer colors and moisturizes.